SparkInnovationsCorp/handlebars-boundview/README.md

 The `HandlebarsBoundView` class provides a robust framework for developers to seamlessly integrate Handlebars templates with dynamic data and events in web applications.
 It is designed to facilitate the creation of reactive UI components, significantly reducing the boilerplate code typically associated with handling template rendering and data binding.

-To utilize the HandlebarsBoundView class effectively, a developer simply needs to create a model that inherits from the HandlebarsBoundView class.
-Upon instantiation of their model, the developer specifies a target div where the content will be rendered, as well as the path to an HTML template.
-Following this setup, the template is automatically loaded, bound to the model, and then rendered within the specified target div.
-This model has the capability to manually trigger re-rendering as needed.
-Additionally, it intelligently tracks changes to its properties through UI bindings—such as those initiated by bind or click events—and automatically re-renders the content to reflect these changes.
-This mechanism ensures that the UI stays in sync with the underlying data model, providing a seamless and reactive user experience.
+To effectively utilize the HandlebarsBoundView class, a developer needs to create a model that inherits from this class.
+During the instantiation of their model, the developer specifies a target div (passed in via the constructor) where the content will be rendered, and optionally, the path to an HTML template (which can be associated directly in the class or passed in as well).
+Upon initializing the class into an object, the template is automatically loaded, bound to the model, and rendered within the specified target div.
+This model is equipped with the capability to manually trigger re-rendering whenever necessary.
+Moreover, it smartly monitors changes to its properties through UI bindings—initiated by bind or click events—and autonomously re-renders the content to mirror these changes accurately.
+This functionality ensures that the UI remains consistently updated in alignment with the underlying data model, thereby facilitating a seamless and interactive user experience.

 ## Features